Articles

 Caitlin Dempsey

-Researchers used synthetic aperture radar (SAR) data from colocated satellites to estimate tree canopy height.
+Using synthetic aperture radar (SAR) data from two satellites, researchers developed a method for estimating tree canopy height.

 Two maps - the top has a deep blue to deep red raster temperature layer for an area in South Africa and the bottom has deep blue to deep red dots to represent individual elephant locations with temperature sensors.